-In this corner, there are several items: a tick icon, a paint brush, a microphone and a picture.
-These are types of notes you can create when you click on these icons.
+In this corner, there are several items: a tick icon, a paintbrush, a microphone and a picture.
+You can create these types of notes when you click on these icons.

 How to create a new note in Google Keep on the iPad